Parenting Through Separation and Divorce Hub

 Helping your children thrive

-Divorce is tough - especially on our kids: If you’ve found your way here, chances are you’re worried about how your separation or divorce is affecting your children.
-That worry is natural—it's a sign of how deeply you care.
-While divorce can be challenging, it doesn’t have to be devastating for your children.
+Divorce is tough - especially on your kids: If you’ve found your way here, chances are you’re worried about how your separation or divorce might affect your children.
+That's completely understandable and a sign of how deeply you care.
+While divorce is always challenging, it doesn’t have to be devastating for your kids.
 With the right support, they can emerge from this transition feeling loved, supported, and secure.
 Your family may look different now, but it can still be a warm, stable place where your children thrive.

-Seeing Divorce Through Your Child’s Eyes: Every child experiences divorce differently, depending on their age, temperament, and the strength of their relationships.
-Getting curious about their experience and what they need to feel safe and supported is the first step in giving them the security they need.
-Divorce is tough and even with the best intentions, the emotional weight and practical demands of separation can make it hard to keep your children’s needs front and centre.
+Seeing Divorce Through Your Child’s Eyes: Divorce is always hard for children, and to complicate matters further, each child experiences divorce differently, depending on their age, temperament, and the strength of their relationships.
+Understanding what your children need to feel safe and supported is the first step in helping them adjust to the transition and change.
+Divorce is tough, and even with the best intentions, the emotional and practical demands of separation can make it hard to keep your children’s needs front and centre.
 I know—I've been there.
-That’s where coaching can make all the difference.

-My Approach: The Four S's: In my work, I use Dan Siegel's Four S’s of Secure Attachment and his concept of parental presence as a guiding framework to help parents create the kind of environment children need to thrive, especially through divorce.
-Children need to feel safe, seen, soothed and secure and when we keep these needs at the centre of our parenting and co-parenting we foster strong, resilient relationships that provide the foundation for our children to build a successful happy life.
+My Approach: The Four S's: In my work, I follow Dan Siegel and Tina Bryson's Four S’s of Secure Attachment and their concept of parental presence as a guiding framework to help parents create the environment that children need to feel safe, understood, emotionally supported and secure.
+When we succeed in keeping these needs at the centre of our parenting and co-parenting, we foster strong, resilient relationships and provide the foundation for our children to build a successful, happy life.

-Why Conflict Matters: It's not the divorce per se that is harmful for children but ongoing parental conflict.
+Why Conflict Matters: It's not divorce that's harmful to children, it's ongoing parental conflict.

-How parents choose to handle their divorce has a significant impact on their children.
-In my coaching we'll work through tools to help you manage conflict, communicate more effectively and build an harmonious co parenting relationship.
-Less conflict and a harmonious co parenting partnership helps protect our child’s mental and emotional health.
+Research shows that how parents choose to handle their divorce has a more significant impact on children's well-being than the divorce itself.
+With my support, you'll learn tools to manage conflict, communicate more effectively and build a harmonious, good-enough co-parenting relationship.
+Less conflict and a calm, harmonious co-parenting partnership help protect children's mental and emotional health.

 Let’s Help Your Family Thrive: My 1:1 support sessions, courses, and workshops are designed to give you practical tools, grounded in evidence and empathy, to: